-Since 2004 David has performed in 30 countries throughout Asia, the Middle East and Europe at the prestigious Salzburg, Lucerne and London Proms festivals, to name a few.
-He has performed in concerts with members of the Berlin Philharmonic and the Berlin State Opera Orchestra.
+Since 2004 David has performed with Maestro Daniel Barenboim and the West-Eastern Divan Orchestra in 32 countries throughout Europe, Asia, the Middle East, and the Americas at the prestigious Salzburg, Lucerne and London Proms festivals, to name a few.
+He has performed in concerts with members of the Berlin Philharmonic and Berlin Staatskapelle.
 David was awarded the Barenboim-Said Scholarship grant for excellence in music performance.
+He was recently invited to attend the conducting workshop with Maestro Daniele Gatti and the Royal Concertgebouw in Amsterdam.

-David has collaborated with the Philharmonic Orchestra of the Americas (POA), which has performed throughout the country and Mexico.
-He was invited as a guest to perform with the National Youth Orchestra of Scotland and has recently collaborated with the Reading Symphony, Chamber Orchestra of NY, Binghamton Philharmonic, Reading Symphony Orchestra, Ensemble 212, Metro Chamber Orchestra and the Astoria Symphony Orchestra.
+David has collaborated with the Philharmonic Orchestra of the Americas (POA), which has performed throughout the U.S. and Mexico.
+He was invited to perform with the National Youth Orchestra of Scotland and has recently collaborated with the Chamber Orchestra of NY, Binghamton Philharmonic, Reading Symphony, Ensemble 212, Metro Chamber Orchestra and the Astoria Symphony Orchestra.

 David holds a Bachelor and a Master’s degrees in Music from Mannes College, The New School for Music.
 He resides in New York City.